 Don’t get stressed.
 I know flying is stressful but do everything you can to make the trip easier on yourself.
 Check in online, use relaxation techniques, whatever makes you less stressed.
 Just don’t try and do yoga in the security queue, they won’t like it!

-Unless they are clinically prescribed for a condition, stay away from any sleep tablets or any other over the counter medication.
+Unless they are clinically prescribed for a specific condition (and I mean clinically, not self diagnosed), stay away from any sleep tablets or any other over the counter medication.
 Natural is best!

 Change your watch or the clock on your phone to the time in your destination, that will help you psychologically prepare for the time zone change.